juvyannl/juvyannl.githib.io/essays/smart-questions.md

 ____

-Richard's heading title was well understood and it's a summary of what he’s trying to figure out.
+Richard's heading title was well understood, and it's a summary of what he’s trying to figure out.
 He included all relevant tags that other users would type in on any search engine, making it easier to find.
 Another good thing about the question is that it’s not just a question.
 Instead of asking "Please help, I've tried everything!
 What is the difference between var functionName = function() {} and function functionName() {}?
 What are the pros and cons of each?"
 The asker kept it short, and easy enough for everyone to understand the confusion.
 The title is short but then futher explains when a user clicks the link to reveal what he has done and that he has put in some effort to answer the question.
 And while it may not be as important as the question itself, the asker shows courtesy, which does increase the chance of getting an answer.

 ### Conclusion
 Asking questions may not always get you the best answer, but asking them in a way that will make others want to answer them will increase the success of finding a good solution.
 When askers don’t put in this effort, their questions turn into “stupid question.”
 Based on the two forums that I have compared on Stack Overflow, “smart” questions do indeed lead to more effective and efficient answers but also helped me form a deeper understanding of what differs betwwen “smart” and “not smart” questions.